ThinkingBeyond/IQRG-2024/keisha-ines/README.md

 ## Working with Aqora

-If you want, ou can take part in the Aqora challenge to find the ground state energy of the $H_2$ molecule.
+If you want, you can take part in the Aqora challenge to find the ground state energy of the $H_2$ molecule.
 You can follow the instructions [here](https://app.aqora.io/competitions/h2-groundstate-energy)